vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

     ![Screenshot of the configuration options for the new Data Factory](images/2019-08-16-18-47-55.png "Specify Data Factory configuration options")

-4. After the Data Factory deployment completes, navigate to the Data Factory and click the Author & Monitor tile.
+4. After the Data Factory deployment completes, navigate to the Data Factory and select the Author & Monitor tile.
+Allow a moment for the Azure Data Factory Services to load and start.

     ![Screenshot of the Data Factory Author and Monitor tile in the Azure Portal](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/2019-01-22-11-30-46.png "Select the Author and Monitor tile from the quick links")